rukmanigopalan/adlsgen1togen2migrationsamples/src/Application Update/README.md

 ## Overview

-The purpose of this document is to provide steps and ways to migrate the workloads and applications from **Gen1** to **Gen2** after migration of data is completed.
+The purpose of this document is to provide steps and ways to migrate the workloads and applications from **Gen1** to **Gen2** after data copy is completed.

 ## Table of contents